edadma/sxfs/sxfs.md

 ### Blocks

-An *sxfs* formated device or partition is divided into small groups of sectors called “blocks”.
+An *sxfs* formatted device or partition is divided into small groups of sectors called “blocks”.
 The size of the blocks is determined when formatting and is encoded in the *superblock* as `s_log_block_size`.
 Block sizes are powers of 2 times 512.

 Disk Organization
 -----------------